 Butternut Box is one of the scaleups people keep talking about these days.

-We spoke with Ed Barret, part of a 10-person finance team (from six just a year ago) to understand the challenges they’ve managed to overcome to successfully scale not just finance, but the business itself.
+We spoke with Ed Barret, part of a 10-person finance team (which grew from 6 just a year ago) to understand the challenges they’ve managed to overcome to successfully scale not just finance, but the business itself.

 “Since we started with Cledara, we now have the ability to track everything, set out the different cards and actually know who we're paying and for how much.
 And that’s something that was very hard to do before.”

 As with other successful startups, the software stack at Butternut Box started outpacing the growth of the business.
 And as Ed tells us the team finance really felt first-hand:

 “It was getting overwhelming to reconcile all the payments that were going out every month”, Ed says.

 “As we signed up to more and more subscriptions every single day, I was constantly having people coming to me asking if they could have a company card to sign up for this and that.”